CoinTanda/cointanda-build-ui/README.md

 <br />

-## CoinTanda v3 - Prize Pool Builder Frontend
+## CoinTanda v3 - Tanda Builder Frontend

-This UI is useful for deploying a new set of Prize Pool contracts using the (currently unreleased) v3 PoolTogether protocol.
+This UI is useful for deploying a new set of Tanda contracts using the (currently unreleased) v3 PoolTogether protocol.

 This app is live [here](https://cointanda-buidler.web.app).